How to Measure, Improve, and Manage Customer Satisfaction to Grow Your Business

 “Most unhappy customers don’t take the time to complain, they just quit doing business with you.
 But guess what: They didn’t say anything to do, but they definitely telling all their friends.
 The experts say, the average upset customer tells nine people.

 So what can you do?
 To avoid losing customers because of a bad experience, you need to make it easy for them to complain.
 That’s right.
 Let them know their complaints are welcome.
 Keep in mind, a complaining customer cares enough about the relationship with your business to at least bring the issue to your attention.”

 Collecting customer feedback is important in itself, and not enough businesses do it.
-But it can be complicated and companies tend to make common mistakes.
+But it can be complicated, and companies tend to make common mistakes.
 I reached out to survey design and customer feedback expert, Dr. Matthew Champagne, and he gave a super comprehensive summary of mistakes to avoid: